 Using electrolytes to improve swimming performance:

 We previously published a blog post about a study in Spain that examined the effects of electrolyte supplementation on endurance performance.
 Check out the original blog post for greater detail, but the bottom line is this: Athletes who used electrolyte tablets — in addition to sports drinks — finished a medium-distance triathlon on an average of 26 minutes faster than athletes who only consumed sports drink.
 The effects in stamina increases were particularly pronounced later in the race, when athletes typically begin to feel the effects of dehydration.

 We know what you are thinking: If the effects of electrolyte supplementation do not take effect until the later stages of a race, how can it improve swimming performance, given that almost all endurance athletes never spend more than 90 minutes in the pool at one time?

 The answer is highly dependent on training duration: When swim times go beyond 90 minutes, electrolytes play a very important factor.
 Marathon swimming, as it is commonly known, can involve anywhere from two to 36 hours of swimming at a time.
 (On the extreme end, consider Diana Nyad, whose record-breaking swim from Cuba to Florida took 53 hours.)
 Similar to running and cycling, it is impossible to maintain peak performance for that long without refueling.

 So while electrolyte supplementation may not make much of a difference for the average triathlete looking to improve swim times over the sprint or Olympic distance, it could significantly improve the performance of the marathon swimmer.

-How am I supposed to eat and drink while swimming?
+How am I supposed to eat and drink while long distance swimming?

 As you can imagine, one of the toughest parts to refueling during a marathon swim is the difficulty in storing food and water.
 Unlike runners, swimmers cannot hold a water bottle in their hand.
 Various tips and tricks exist throughout the swimmer world, but your ability to refuel in a race is going to come down to exactly what you would think: lots and lots of practice.